 “It’s not the church you’re identified with, it’s the Person.” ~J. Vernon McGee

-Thru the Bible Radio Network with J. Vernon McGee goes through the entire Word of God in 5 years, revealing Christ as the centerpiece of Scripture and gives a true understanding of the grace and love of God.
+Thru the Bible with J. Vernon McGee goes through the entire Word of God in 5 years, revealing Christ as the centerpiece of Scripture and gives a true understanding of the grace and love of God.

-Bob George Ministries with Bob George teaches the complete forgiveness and unconditional love of Jesus Christ.
+Bob George Ministries Teachings on the complete forgiveness and unconditional love of Jesus Christ.
+Excellent Bible studies on the New Covenant.